-- 3. Enter Abell Number.
+- 1. From Objects menu, choose 6=More.
+This will bring you to the More Objects menu. - 2.
+Choose 1=Abell Galaxies. - 3.
+Enter Abell Number.
 Note that not all Abell Galaxies are in the database. - 4.
-Choices: Press GOTO to initiate slewing, NEXT> to review object data or MENU to exit. - 5.
-Press <PREV for RA/Dec coordinates.
-You may also GOTO from that window. - 6.
-When you reach the target object, press <PREV to toggle between RA/Dec coordinates and object data. - 7.
-Press MENU to return to More Objects menu to make an alternate choice.
+Choices: - a) Press GOTO to initiate slewing - b) NEXT> for object data, then press <PREV for RA/Dec coordinatess.
+Toggle <PREV to toggle back to object data.
+You may GOTO from either window. - c) MENU to exit. - 5.
+When you reach the target object, press <PREV to toggle between RA/Dec coordinates and object data. - 6.
+Press 5=BkMk to bookmark or MENU to exit.